 |LOPEZ ZAVALA, Miguel Angel||Instituto Tecnologico y de Estudios Superiores de Monterrey, Mexico|

-Sanitation generally refers to the provision of facilities and services for the safe disposal of human urine and faeces.
-The word ‘sanitation’ also refers to the maintenance of hygienic conditions, through services such as garbage collection and wastewater disposal.
-In this proposal, the word sanitation is used to explore the provision of facilities and services for safe disposal and resources recovery of human urine, faeces and wastewater.
-The world’s population is estimated to be approximately 10 billion in 2050, and this population growth will happen mostly in developing countries.
+Sanitation generally refers to the provision of facilities and services for the safe disposal of human urine and feces.
 UN Millennium Development Goals Report 2015 reported that 2.4 billion people are still using unimproved sanitation facilities, including 946 million people who are still practicing open defecation.
 The developing world still has high under-five mortality and poverty rates.
 The world’s population is estimated to reach approximately 10 billion in 2050, and this population growth will happen mostly in developing countries.
-At the same time, depopulation and aging are progressing especially in rural area of developed world, and the financial capability of local government—which is a key agent in the management of sanitation systems—is becoming weaker.
+At the same time, depopulation and aging are increasing, especially in rural area of developed world, and the financial capability of many local governments—which are key agents in the management of sanitation systems—is getting weaker.

 Sanitation systems are essential for promoting public health, preventing environmental pollution, conserving ecosystem functions, and recycling resources.
 The question of how to handle the waste of 10 billion people is therefore highly relevant to the global environment.

 The project investigates the following hypotheses:

-Hypothesis 2: Sanitation technologies can’t work well without a social and institutional support system.
+Hypothesis 2: Sanitation technologies cannot work well without a social and institutional support system.
 The mismatch between prerequisites of technologies and local characteristics additionally complicates sanitation issues.

 The project proposes a new concept, the Sanitation Value Chain, which has the following dimensions:

 1) Places the values of people and community in the center of discussion, and prepares the sanitation system to correspond to this value chain; 2) Designs the sanitation system by focusing on direct incentives for individual users and communities; 3) Recognizes a sanitation system as an integrated system with social and technical units; 4) Designs the sanitation system by making a good match between social characteristics and prerequisites of technologies